Using Collaboration, Notifications, and Dashboard Activity

 Expected outcome

-Admins can triage mentions quickly, move from notifications back into the right record, and use the activity feed when several desks touched the same work.
+Admins can triage personal notifications, move back into the right record, and use Dashboard Activity when several desks touched the same work.

 Start with the notification bell

-- Use the bell in the top bar as your personal queue for collaboration events that mention you.
+- Use the bell in the top bar as your personal queue for workflow alerts and mentions addressed to you.

 - Keep unread-only on when you are triaging fresh work, then switch back to the full list when you need recent context.